Weather in Portugal in January

 What about crowds and costs?

 January in Portugal is considered the low season.
-You'll find fewer crowds compared to the busy summer and early autumn months.
+You'll find fewer crowds compared to the busy summer and early fall months.
 That means you can enjoy popular attractions without the hustle and bustle.
 Plus, it might be easier on your wallet as accommodation and transportation costs tend to be lower.

 That said, while January can give you some peace from the crowds, some tourist spots, especially in smaller towns, might have reduced hours or even be closed for maintenance.
 Weather-wise, Portugal in January can be a bit unpredictable.
 Especially in northern regions, you might encounter cooler temps and occasional rain.